Eugene Kaspersky

-Kaspersky graduated from The Technical Faculty of the KGB Higher School in 1987 with a degree in mathematical engineering and computer technology.
+Kaspersky graduated from The Technical Faculty (cryptology) of the KGB Higher School in 1987 with a degree in mathematical engineering and computer technology.
 His interest in IT security began when his work computer was infected with the Cascade virus in 1989 and he developed a program to remove it.
 Kaspersky helped grow Kaspersky Lab through security research and salesmanship.
-He became the CEO in 2007 and remains so as of 2021.
+He became the CEO in 2007 and remains so as of 2024.

 Early life

 Kaspersky was born on 4 October 1965 in Novorossiysk, Soviet Union.
 He grew up near Moscow, where he moved at age nine.
 His father was an engineer and his mother a historical archivist.
 As a child he developed an early interest in math and technology.
 He spent his free time reading math books and won second place in a math competition at age 14.
 When he was fourteen, Kaspersky began attending A.N.
 Kolmogorov boarding school, which is run by Moscow University and specializes in math.
 He was also a member of the youth division of the Communist Party of the Soviet Union.

 At the age of 16, Kaspersky entered a five-year program with The Technical Faculty of the KGB Higher School, which prepared intelligence officers for the Russian military and KGB.
 He graduated in 1987 with a degree in mathematical engineering and computer technology.
 After graduating college, Kaspersky served the Soviet military intelligence service as a software engineer.
 He met his first wife Natalya Kaspersky at Severskoye, a KGB vacation resort, in 1987.